Email Colleague

 Expert Speakers From Around The Globe

-The Global Leakage Summit returns to London in September, 4-6 at the Thistle Hotel (formerly Amba), Marble Arch, London, for its 13th year, bringing to delegates the usual mix of top quality UK and international water utility speakers it has become renowned for.
+The Global Leakage Summit returns to London on March 11-12, 2025 at the Thistle Hotel (formerly Amba), Marble Arch, London, for its 14th year, bringing to delegates the usual mix of top quality UK and international water utility speakers it has become renowned for.

 Join our line-up of expert practitioners from Australia, Chile, Colombia, France, Ireland, New Zealand, Portugal, UK, and USA.
 We will hear how they have overcome their particular challenges to reduce leakage from their networks and continue to meet customer demand.